ridvanaltun/react-native-deepar/README.md

 **Change Vector3:**

-Same as above except the method takes three float values which represent one Vector3.
-Can be used to change the transform of a Game Object at runtime.
-Rotations should be written as Euler angles in degrees.
-To set a parameter on GameObject, the component parameter should be an empty string.
+This method is used to change the transform of a Game Object at runtime, so here you can change the object position, rotation or scale.

 ```tsx
 import type {IChangeParamaterVec3} from 'react-native-deepar';